rissole/viviansimulator/README.md

 ## How to play
 1. Type as fast as you can.
 Seriously.
 That's how you start the game.
-2. Read the paper, answer the questions about it, get the highest 2048 score you can, and for goodness sake pay attention to the video, there's a quiz at the end.
+2. Read the paper, answer the questions about it, get the highest 2048 score you can, and for goodness' sake pay attention to the video, there's a quiz at the end.

 ###To-do list
 ~~Apologise to Vivian~~